Logistic Regression Explained: Theory

 \end{align*}

-This means that the probability distribution that the random variable $Y^{(i)}$ follows is the following Bernoulli distribution.
+In other words, we can see that the probability distribution that the random variable $Y^{(i)}$ follows is the following Bernoulli distribution.

 \begin{align*}